pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 >A robot may not injure a human being or, through inaction, allow a human being to come to harm.
 {:class='blog-blockquote'}

-One of the fascinating parts I like about implementing these laws is how we convert these statements into something that a computer or a robot can understand.
+One of the fascinating parts of implementing these laws is converting these statements into something that a computer or a robot can understand.
 The first law statement raises questions such as, *What is an injury?*, *What does inaction mean?* and *How do we define harm?*
 But, the most crucial question, *How do we define a human being?*